Advantech-EdgeSync-Containers/Mobilint-NPU/README.md

 ### Set Production Mode

-This demo was originally implemented for demonstration purpose only, which made it only usable with one user.
+This demo was originally designed for single-user demonstration purposes.
-However, you can set this demo available for multi-users by setting production environment variable.
+However, you can enable multi-user functionality by setting up the production environment variable.
-Just copy `backend/src/.env.example` to `backend/src/.env` and make `PRODUCTION="True"`.
+To do this, copy `backend/src/.env.example` to `backend/src/.env` and make `PRODUCTION="True"`.
-If production mode, changing model does not affect immediately.
-The server will automatically change model for each LLM request when needed.
+In production mode, changing the model will not be applied immediately.
+Instead, the server will automatically load the requested model for each LLM request as needed.

 ### Change list of models

-You can change list of LLM models by editing `backend/src/models.txt`.
+You can change the list of LLMs by editing `backend/src/models.txt`.
 These change will be applied when server is restarted.

 ### Change text prompts

 You can change system prompts without any docker rebuild by editing `backend/src/system.txt` and `backend/src/inter-prompt.txt`.
-These files will be applied when conversation is reset.
+The changes will be applied when the conversation is reset.

 ### Run on background